Nextomics/inScan/README.md

 inScan takes three positional arguments, a bam file, a bed file, a output file name.

 inScan has been tested using NGMLR, BWA mem, Minimap2 output bam files.
-Generally, inScan will works for a bam file with "SA" tag.
+Generally, inScan will work for a bam file with "SA" tag.

 bed file contains the regions to be tested.